ImGokulKrishNan/DSA-Problems/README.md

 ### [13.
 Branch and Bound Algorithm](https://www.geeksforgeeks.org/introduction-to-branch-and-bound-data-structures-and-algorithms-tutorial/)

 ****Branch and bound**** is an algorithm design paradigm which is generally used for solving combinatorial optimization problems.
 These problems are typically exponential in terms of time complexity and may require exploring all possible permutations in worst case.
-The Branch and Bound Algorithm technique solves these problems relatively quickly.
+The Branch and Bound Algorithm technique solves these problems relatively quickly .

 Another crucial algorithm is dynamic programming.
 Dynamic Programming is mainly an optimization over plain recursion.
 Wherever we see a recursive solution that has repeated calls for the same inputs, we can optimize it using Dynamic Programming.